Opentrons/Protocols/protocols/019968/README.md

 ## Categories
-* Broad Category
+* Sample Prep
-	* Specific Category
+	* Plate Filling

 ## Description
-This protocol does stuff!
+This protocol either perfors single, or double dilution of sample with methanol and standard for LCMS analysis.
+For more details, please see below.

 ### Labware